Oklahoma Historical Society: Other locations

+Until 2017, it also operated the Frank and Jane Phillips House in Bartlesville.

 Leadership

 The Oklahoma Historical Society is under the supervision of the Oklahoma Secretary of Tourism and Branding.
 Under Governor of Oklahoma Kevin Stitt, Matt Pinnell is serving as the secretary.

 Board of directors

 The OHS is governed by a 25-member board of directors.
 Thirteen of those members are elected by the members of the society and twelve are appointed by the governor of Oklahoma, with the approval of the Oklahoma Senate.
 All members serve three-year terms.
 The governor also serves as an ex officio member of the board.
 The board is responsible for appointing an executive director of the society, who serves concurrently as the state historic preservation officer.
 The current executive director is Trait Thompson.